 how can i clean my emerald rough to see if any pieces are good enough to facet?

 I received some emerald rough and would like to know how to remove the matrix from the stone while doing as little damage to the stone as possible

 Faceting Rough best buys currently on Amazon

 Premium Citrine 'A' Grade Facet Rough - 50 Carats | Lapidary for Faceting, Cabbing, Wire Wrapping

 This Citrine rough has a brilliant natural "A" grade color.
 It has NOT been treated in any way and is 100% natural citrine just as it came out of the ground.
 While this material has all the quality needed to make beautiful faceted stones, it can also be used for cabbing, wire wrapping, reiki, or to keep as a specimen.
 Your order will contain a total of 50 carats of spectacular 'A' grade color mat...

-Fantasia Materials: 125 cts of Red Garnet Untrimmed Facet Rough - Raw Natural Crystals for Faceting, Cabbing, Cutting, Lapidary, Polishing, Wire Wrapping, Wicca and Reiki Crystal Healing *Wholesale Lot*
+Fantasia Materials: 10 cts of London Blue Topaz Professional Facet Rough - Raw Natural Crystals for Faceting, Cabbing, Cutting, Lapidary, Polishing, Wire Wrapping, Wicca and Reiki Crystal Healing *Wholesale Lot*

 Collecting Rocks, Gems and Minerals: Identification, Values and Lapidary Uses